ruan-cat/RPGMV-dev-notes/docs/ruan-cat-notes/docs/vue-router/vue-router.md

 };
 ```

-## Redirected when going from "/login" to "/dashboard" via a navigation guard.
+## Redirected when going from "/login" to "/dashboard" via a navigation guard

 - https://www.cnblogs.com/zyh2333/p/14714031.html

-## Error: Navigation cancelled from "A" to "B" with a new navigation.
+## Error: Navigation cancelled from "A" to "B" with a new navigation

 ```js
 /**